Megidd/Feather/README.md

 ![Install commercial by plugin manager](RhinoCommon/doc/install-plugin-manager.svg "Install commercial by plugin manager")

-# What it does

-It helps you optimize 3D print workflow by FEA, finite element analysis.
-It means you can analyze your 3D model layer-by-layer almost the way it's 3D printed slice-by-slice.

 # How to use it

 Once the plugin is installed, its commands can be accessed by typing the plugin name on command line.
 Start typing `Feather` on Rhino3D command line to auto complete the plugin commands.